 Enforcement fees are those the courts impose for a particular method of enforcement such as instructing the bailiff or seeking an attachment of earnings order.
 Those are likely to be the next fees the government decides to increase.

 If someone wants to counterclaim in a small claim, they must pay the fee that would be payable as if they started the claim.
 For example, if the claimant started a claim for £4,555, they would have to pay a court fee of £205.
 If the defendant wanted to raise a counterclaim in response for £6,000, the defendant would have to pay a court fee of £455, as well.

 If a claim is defended, the court will set a trial date and specify by when the trial fee must be paid.
 Small claims court fees are less expensive that other claims.

-If the trial fee is not paid, it might lead to the claim being struck out or the trial not going ahead.
+If the trial fee is not paid, it will likely lead to the claim being struck out or the trial not going ahead.
 Most listing orders now state as standard that failure to pay the trial fee will result in the claim being struck out automatically.
 It is important therefore to pay the fee on time.